SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Hand-and-a-Half

 You gain +1 to hit and +1 to damage rolls when you use a versatile weapon in two hands.

-# Hardy

-Increase your Strength or Constitution score by 1, to a maximum of 20.
-Whenever you use your second wind feature, you gain 1D10 + your class level temporary hit points.

 # Hardy [Con]